 Student lockers are located on the 4th floor of the Classroom Building, beside the Student Activity Center.
-Each student will be assigned a locker for the purpose of storing personal belongings and school materials, while they are enrolled at the School of Dentistry.
+Each student will be assigned a locker for storing personal belongings and school materials while they are enrolled at the School of Dentistry.
 Locker assignments and lock combinations will be provided in the Orientation Week binders.
-During the graduation checkout process, all student graduates will empty their lockers, leaving assigned locks fastened on locker doors.
-Contact Ms. Angel Fox, 313.494.6655, located on the 4th Floor Clinic Building, Office 463, for questions regarding locker assignments and lock combinations.
+During the graduation checkout process all student graduates will empty their lockers, leaving assigned locks fastened on locker doors.
+Contact Ms. Lauri Moore, Office: (313) 494-6620, Email: moorela2@udmercy.edu.
+Ms. Moore is located on the 4th Floor Clinic Building for questions regarding locker assignments and lock combinations.